Sizwe780/azora-os/code2.md

 # Azora OS full update: backend, frontend, realtime, PWA, and responsive UX

-You’ve got the skeleton and muscles; this wraps all missing pieces into a cohesive, shippable system: payments, subscriptions, partners, drivers, jobs, audit, analytics, legal, localization, routing, dark/light mode, PWA, and live GPS tracking.
-It’s pragmatic and drop-in.
-If you want me to upgrade any of your existing files, tell me the exact paths and I’ll refactor them to production quality.

----

 ## Backend foundation and security

 ### Prisma schema essentials